kammitama5/kammitama5.github.io/_posts/2018-1-19-Friday-January-19th.md

   people who are interested in other more niche aspects of programming and programming languages.
 So that's a trade-off.
 However, it *may* speed things up for me on some levels, just in terms of focused learning.
-- But if I have to, I definitely want to do one that stick with Python, because at least I can have the benefit of playing around with Data Analysis on my own.
+- But if I have to, I definitely want to do one that sticks with Python, because at least I can have the benefit of playing around with Data Analysis on my own, and between .Net, Node.js/ JS and Python and Ruby, Python is my first choice.
-- I'm interested in correctness and languages that have succinct syntax and type-checking, clean code.
+- I'm interested in correctness and languages that have succinct syntax, type-checking, and clean code.
 I'd like to continue with that.
 I'm really tickled by the idea of just settling down and doing research and working as a computer scientist.
 A lot of my friends *are* scientists, and I've found that my circle actually has a fair number of mathematicians, who, when I ask them for advice, keep telling me that (even though they